RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 What we have been doing here is what has been used for face identification and face recognition (*Matthew Turk and Alex Pentland: Eigenfaces for Recognition, 1991*)

+In summary, we can now synthesize all the cat photos you will only need and we can help people that are loooking for cats that looks like another cat.
+On top of that, we can now use methods that are considered state-of-the-art before the step into deep learning.